-In a short space of time the fledgling Bleu Frog Vineyards of Jan and Joe Kernan on Route 15 north of Leesburg has gained a stellar reputation for its bold red blends, delicate rosés, superb food and gorgeous hillside setting – popular with wedding parties for ceremonies in the vines.
-What is less well known is that before he turned his interests to growing grapes and making wine, Joe Kernan served as Navy Seal “frogman”.
-In fact, the winery name combines that popular nickname for the Seals with Jan’s career as a cordon blue chef.
+In a short space of time Bleu Frog Vineyards of Jan and Joe Kernan on Route 15 north of Leesburg has gained a stellar reputation for its bold red blends, delicate rosés, superb food and gorgeous hillside setting – popular with wedding parties for ceremonies in the vines.
+What is less well known is that before he turned his interests to growing grapes and making wine, Joe Kernan served as Navy Seal “frogman.”
+In fact, the winery name combines that popular nickname for the Seals with Jan’s career as a cordon bleu chef.
 Toast the Seals and their armed forces brothers with a bottle of the 2019 Bullfrog Meritage – a bold fruit-forward blend that’s the perfect winter warmer.

-Renee Ventrice and her husband Don met in Spain in 1993 where they were both working as cryptologists – code breakers and signal analysts – for the navy.
-Twenty years later they live in Loudoun where they’ve cracked the code on luxury wine tours into DC’s Wine Country®.
+Renee Ventrice and her husband Don met in Spain in 1993 where they were both working as cryptologists – code breakers and signal analysts – for the Navy.
+Twenty years later and they live in Loudoun where they’ve cracked the code on luxury wine tours into DC’s Wine Country®.
 In 2016 they founded Cork & Keg Tours, inspired by bespoke wine tours they experienced on trips to California wine country.
 “No one was offering what we experienced in Sonoma, so we decided to bring a luxurious version of that here,” said Ventrice.
 A certified WSET2 wine educator, Ventrice guides most of the tours herself, selecting which wineries to visit and vintages to recommend based on the personal preferences of her clients.
-The tour, which typically stops and two or three wineries, takes place in a Mercedes Sprinter outfitted with two HD TVs and a sparkling wine bar.
+The tour, which typically stops at two or three wineries, takes place in a Mercedes Sprinter outfitted with two HD TVs and a sparkling wine bar.
 Renee and Don have also added concierge-level services such as photo slideshows, decorations and even karaoke sessions between wineries for party groups.
 The couple also supports the non-profit Veterans Moving Forward, an organization that trains and provides service dogs to wounded veterans.